 Guilty as charged.
-Yes, I am a victim, no, a slave to my phone.
+Yes, I am a victim, no, a slave, to my phone.
 It is an addiction that is as hard to kick as smoking, and I hate it.
 But yet, my ever curious nature wants to know what’s going on.
-Whether it is enlightening myself with tedious drivel posts about people’s hilarious love lives, stupid videos of people showing what happens when you spoon cinnamon powder in your mouth or to generally post my own variety of self-expressive pieces.
-You’ve caught me red-handed.
+Whether it is enlightening myself with tedious drivel posts about people’s hilarious love lives, stupid videos of people showing what happens when you spoon cinnamon powder in your mouth or to generally post my own variety of self-expressive pieces, I get hooked.
+Yes, it’s true, you’ve caught me red-handed.

 So, in order to feel better, I should actively know less?
 Bingo.
 Do you remember back in the good ol’ days when none of this existed and we all lived our own lives?
-Or, we’d pick up a phone and call our friends?
-We never spoke every day, and we certainly didn’t know so much about them on a superficial level, yet there was never any questioning on the strength of the relationship bond.
-Maybe a bit of mystery is necessary to keep people from second guessing everyone’s movements.
-Maybe instead of assuming what someone’s activity means when you’re not together in the physical, we go about our day?
-Don’t get me wrong, these thoughts have broken my brain a few times in the past, until I realised I was being an utter buffoon.
-So my suggestion, abstain from social media.
+Or, we’d pick up a phone and actually call our friends?
+We never spoke every day, and we certainly didn’t know so much about them on a superficial level, yet, there was never any questioning on the strength of the relationship’s bond.
+Maybe a bit of mystery is necessary to keep people from second-guessing everyone’s movements?
+Maybe, instead of assuming what someone’s activity means when you’re not together in the physical, we go about our day?
+Don’t get me wrong, these thoughts have broken my brain a few times in the past.
+Until I realised I was being an utter buffoon about it.
+So, my suggestion, abstain from social media.

 I’m starting from today.
-From hereon I am breaking the cigarette shaped social tool in two and letting the endless memes and pictures turn to brown crumble on the floor.
+From here on in, I am breaking the cigarette-shaped social tool in two and letting the endless memes and pictures turn to ash on the floor.
 If you need me, I’m there.
 But will I be a slave to drivel?
 Will I succumb to my mind’s concoctions configured though stories behind a status?
 No. I am a free woman!